 You can address this group of news-seekers with your social media accounts and even gain more followers, because using your accounts to post well-organized, enticing, and timely information can lead to a higher follower count.

 Whether you’ve separated your accounts or not, use your social media to highlight new promotions that are running and launching for your program.
 Keep your participants aware of changes to the program or earning criteria, deadlines for earning certain bonus points, and any expirations that might be coming up.

 Any of these posts, especially those promoting bonus earning opportunities, can be supported with intriguing images and links that to further help boost your enrollment and overall engagement.

 4. Link the program site with social media accounts.

 If you’re running a program with an online engagement platform, one thing you can do to gain followers and traction is integrate your social media accounts into the site itself.

 This can be done with those little icons at the bottom of the page or an RSS feed.
 This feed is created with a little piece of code that plugs your tweets or posts automatically into the webpage.

 This type of action doesn’t require you to be a social media guru and is a great way to keep those non-social media users updated in addition to attracting followers for your accounts and keeping the conversation going.

-One of the most engaging tactics you can take on social media with an incentive program is running social media campaigns that encourage action among your audience.
+One of the most engaging tactics you can take with an incentive program is running social media campaigns that encourage action among your audience.